AidanHockey5/STM32_VGM_Player_YM2612_SN76489/README.md

 [Bill Of Materials (BOM)](https://github.com/AidanHockey5/STM32_VGM_Player_YM2612_SN76489/tree/master/Schematics/STM32_MegaBlaster/BOM)

 # Programming

+Programming must be done through the built-in serial port.
+YOU CAN NOT USE AN STLINK FOR PROGRAMMING.

 I have made a quick video guide on how to program the MegaBlaster.
 It's pretty simple!

 https://youtu.be/sSx3_d5n6gs